nanomsj/Better-Note-in-Typora/README.md

-# BetterNote — Typora CSS Theme
+# BetterNote — Typora Theme

 A Typora theme for writing Markdown with a LaTeX-like look.
 Numbered headings, colored callout blocks, three-line tables, and math-friendly typography.